Reg Livermore: Early career

-Theatre debut
+Theatre career

 During 1964/65 Livermore starred as the Wicked Witch of the West in the Wizard of Oz at the Sydney Tivoli, and then played the lead role in The Knack for the Phillip Theatre management.
 He then became the first guest of the newly formed South Australia Theatre Company performing Andorra by Max Frisch and West of the Black Stump which he wrote with Sandra McKenzie.
 This was followed by the popular, A Cup Of Tea, A Bex and A Good Lie Down another Sydney Phillip Theatre show featuring Gloria Dawn and Ruth Cracknell.
 After fifteen months in this show, Livermore was invited to compere a children's program for ABCTV called CrackerJack.
 On the strength of his success the ABC offered Reg his own Saturday night Variety show called I'm Alright Now.
 Next year he took over from Ronnie Fraser in the Mavis Bramston Show, and when Mavis finished in 1968 stayed on at Channel 7 to participate in Anything Goes.

 In 1969 Livermore added to his musical credits in The Mikado.
 In 1969 he joined the cast of the original Australian production of the then groundbreaking rock musical Hair.
 He originally joined as a member of "the Tribe", then became the understudy to Keith Glass who played the role of Berger.
 When Glass left the production in 1970 Livermore took over as Berger, and Hair rapidly elevated his commercial and theatrical profile.